RamWire/NinaPagerView/README.md

 #### v0.5.0
 If you wanna create VCs by **IB** or code by yourself, you can put VCs into array.You can create them like the Example codes.

-## FeedBack
-* If you find bugs in this project or any suggestions,hope you can give me feedback by issues or Email me to zhaogengda@126.com.

 ## Licence

 This project uses MIT License.